 Headshots are a sub-category of portraits.
 Portraits can cover a wide range of styles and purposes.
 A headshot is usually head and shoulders, plus some of waist up, and most commonly used for profiles, PR, self-promotion, modeling, social media, acting, business, and professional uses.
 Headshot backgrounds are often simpler or way out of focus, mainly to be less distracting and give more emphasis to the subject.

-Headshot prices vary widely, as does their quality. $19.95 at a local pharmacy, $50 and up from some photographers, and also $150 to $400 from some studios, depending on their structure and what you get for it.
+Headshot prices vary widely, as do their quality. $19.95 at a local pharmacy, $50 & up from some photographers, as well as $150 to $400 range from others, depending on their structure, complexity, and what you get for it.
 A reputable photographer will publish his or her prices on their website for all to see.
-Shop not only for price, but also for professional ability.
+Shop not only for price, but also for professional ability and the results you’ll receive.
+See more: peterbillardphoto.com/prices

 Moderate retouching (as in Photoshop) is a good idea.
 Nearly everyone can benefit from a modest amount of Photoshop prep.
 But excessive retouching may misrepresent the person.
 Think of retouching as similar to makeup.
 Overdoing either one usually draws attention to itself and works against you.